Thursday, November 21, 2024

 Sheila Eldridge Chats with The Industry Dot Biz

-As a self-proclaimed mentee of the incomparable, Cathy Hughes, Sheila Eldridge has 25 years in the game of broadcasting, corporate communications, entertainment and product marketing as the CEO of Miles Ahead Broadcasting.
+As a self-proclaimed mentee of the incomparable, Cathy Hughes, Sheila Eldridge has over 25 years in the game of broadcasting, corporate communications, entertainment and product marketing as the CEO of Miles Ahead Broadcasting.
 She is beautifully brilliant and an absolute boss.
 She took the time to chat with TheIndustry.biz about being a true entrepreneur.

 Screen-Shot-2021-03-12-at-1.04.08-PM